“An irresistible rustic-luxe city enclave with a buzzy restaurant and cool cocktail bar”

 - Central heating

 - Safe box

-The welcoming chic retro-loft-style restaurant, complete with exposed brick walls and copper lights, The Cambridge Street Kitchen, serves simply delicious fusion fare all day every day.
-For dinner we enjoyed pickled herring with pear and yuzu, and duck egg on oyster mushrooms, followed by crispy quail egg on soba noodles and radish, and Dover sole.
-Buttermilk pannacotta and rhubarb crumble were savoured for dessert.
+The welcoming chic retro-loft-style restaurant, complete with exposed brick walls and copper lights, The Cambridge Street Kitchen, serves simply delicious fusion fare all day every day, with plenty of vegan and gluten-free options too.
+For dinner, we enjoyed scallops and miso-glazed cod, and burrata and beetroot salad, followed by chocolate brownie with salted caramel ice cream - the star of the show in our opinions.
 The wine list was both well-priced and well-researched, which we very much appreciated.

 To round off a decadently delightful evening, we descended to the Clarendon Cocktail Cellar for superb cocktails.
-You're in safe hands with the resident mixologists, who expertly assessed our likes and dislikes before presenting me with a deliciously sweet yet fresh Pisco Sour - easily my new favourite tipple.
-After a night of alcoholic experimentation, we were galvanised next morning by an irresistible egg benedict and poached eggs with avocado and chilli on rye for breakfast, with oodles of very necessary tea and toast.
+You're in safe hands with the resident mixologists, who expertly assessed our likes and dislikes before presenting a deliciously sweet yet fresh Pisco Sour.
+After a night of alcoholic experimentation, we were galvanised next morning by an irresistible stack of pancakes with maple syrup for breakfast, with oodles of very necessary tea and toast.